 The SPLAT models are developed primarily to provide a robust starting point for IRENA’s capacity building programmes on energy planning.
 IRENA conducts these training programmes at regional and national levels.
-The trainings focus on the development and application of calibrated SPLAT models for defining and undertaking energy planning scenarios, as well as developing a national energy masterplan document.
+The trainings focus on the development and application of calibrated SPLAT models for defining and undertaking energy planning scenarios, as well as developing national energy masterplan documents.

 SPLAT Model files and Analysis Reports

-SPLAT models have also been used for carrying out regional analyses covering different Africa regional power pools.
-Results from these model based analyses have contributed to IRENA "planning and prospects for renewable power" report series:
+SPLAT models have also been used to carry out regional analyses covering different Africa regional power pools.
+Results from these model-based analyses have contributed to IRENA’s Planning and Prospects for Renewable Power report series:

 Results of the past and the latest SPLAT model analyses across Africa can be accessed and visualized through an interactive web based dashboard.
 Interested stakeholders can also freely access the model files underlying the above stated analyses by filling a request form.